Please Support Scatterseed

-Every one of those varieties must
+varieties of potatoes.
+Each one of those varieties must

 be grown out each year.

-for potatoes.
 Consider making a donation to Scatterseed

 (send a check to us or directly to Scatterseed) or donate

 your refund to help keep Will’s potatoes alive.

 Bonsall moved to Industry, Maine, in 1971 to live simply and self-sufficiently.

 He runs Khadighar Farm with his partner Molly Thorkildsen.
 Will’s